-Mr. Chinitz co-founded Population Diagnostics in 2006 and has over 20 years experience globally introducing new and leading edge technology to the research, pharmaceutical and diagnostic communities.
-He has held various positions on pioneering commercial teams within the life science industry leaders Hoffmann-La Roche, Applied Biosystems (acquired by Life Technologies), Affymetrix, Third Wave Technologies (acquired by Hologic) and Enzo Life Sciences, including director and executive management level positions.
+Mr. Chinitz co-founded Population Diagnostics and has over 20 years of experience globally introducing new and leading edge technology to the research, pharmaceutical and diagnostic communities.
+He has held various positions on pioneering commercial teams within the life science industry leaders Hoffmann-La Roche, Applied Biosystems ["ABI"] (acquired by Thermo Fisher Scientific), Affymetrix, Third Wave Technologies (acquired by Hologic) and Enzo Life Sciences, including director and executive management level positions.
 He has broad-based expertise in sales, marketing, and business development and was intimately involved with the pioneering product launches of DNA sequencing, PCR, gene expression and genotyping technologies that were integral tools adopted for the Human Genome Project and today are the mainstream tools and methods used for human disease research.
-His role in the worldwide market adoption of microarrays has inspired Mr. Chinitz's vision for the acceleration of genetic discoveries and their clinical translation into simple predictive tests used by physicians to deliver personalized medicine to their patients.
-Mr. Chinitz's BS degree is in Biochemical Pharmacology from SUNY Buffalo's School of Pharmacy and he attended business school through the UC Berkeley extension.
+His role in the worldwide market adoption of DNA sequencing and microarrays has inspired Mr. Chinitz's vision for the acceleration of genetic discoveries and their clinical translation.
+Mr. Chinitz's BS degree is in Biochemical Pharmacology from SUNY Buffalo's School of Pharmacy and he attended business school through the University of California, Berkeley Extension.

 Dr. Hatchwell co-founded Population Diagnostics and manages the scientific operations at our UK site.
-He has engaged in genetic research for 20 years including as an Investigator at Cold Spring Harbor Laboratory and, most recently, an Associate Professor and Director of the Genomics Core Facility at SUNY at Stony Brook.
-He is currently an Adjunct Associate Professor in the Department of Pathology at SUNY at Stony Brook.
+He has engaged in genetic research for 25 years including as an Investigator at Cold Spring Harbor Laboratory and as an Associate Professor and Director of the Genomics Core Facility at SUNY at Stony Brook, where he maintains adjunct status.
+He is a certified Medical Geneticist (UK) with many years of experience in clinical practice.
 Dr. Hatchwell's clinical and technical expertise in investigating human genetic disorders led him to recognize early on that human genetic diversity was grossly underestimated, there was a critical need to comprehensively understand the vast spectrum of normal genetic variation in the population and that rare variants are largely responsible for causing common disease – the underlying principles of the genetic biomarker discovery technology of Population Diagnostics.
-He is recognized as a key collaborator in the development of one of the first genome-wide BAC-based comparative genomic hybridization (CGH) microarray platforms and remains at the forefront of cytogenetic and genome analysis through early adoption of leading edge technologies.
-Dr. Hatchwell collaborates with human genetics researchers worldwide, is a coauthor on numerous peer-reviewed articles, encompassing both clinical genetics and genome technologies, and is senior editor of a book series aimed at educating medical specialists on genetic principles and practices.
-He is also a certified Medical Geneticist (UK) with many years of experience in clinical practice.
+He is recognized as a key contributor in the development of one of the first genome-wide BAC-based comparative genomic hybridization (CGH) microarray platforms and remains at the forefront of cytogenetic and genome analysis through early adoption of leading edge technologies.
+Dr. Hatchwell collaborates with human genetics researchers worldwide, is a coauthor on numerous peer-reviewed articles encompassing both clinical genetics and genome technologies, and is senior editor of a book series aimed at educating medical specialists on genetic principles and practices.
 Dr. Hatchwell received his medical degree from the University of Cambridge, his DPhil in Molecular Genetics from the University of Oxford, and was a Wellcome Advanced Clinical Training Fellow.
-He also holds a degree in Mathematics from the Open University (UK), with a strong emphasis on Mathematics.
+He also holds a degree (BA) from the Open University (UK), with a strong emphasis on Mathematics.